 If you have never had experience with the criminal justice system, the process may be confusing.
 The Victim Assistance Division is available to help you understand how the system actually works.
 As your case moves through the judicial system the Victim Assistance Division is available to answer questions regarding the progress of your case.

-Aid you in preparing an application through the Crime Victim Compensation fund:
+Aid in Preparing an Application Through the Crime Victim Compensation Fund

 There are many social service agencies that can help you in the aftermath of a crime.
 The Victim Assistance Division can help put you in contact with the agencies that may be able to help you.